cyberark/summon/docs/_includes/content.md

 * If retrieval is successful, they return the value on stdout with exit code 0.
 * If an error occurs, they return an error message on stderr and a non-0 exit code.

+When providers support stream mode and a call is made without arguments, Summon continuously sends secret identifiers to the provider's standard input, and the provider sends the secret values to its standard output until all secrets are retrieved.
+The returned values are Base64 encoded to avoid issues with special characters.

+Summon always tries to use stream mode.
+However, when this mode is not supported Summon falls back to the legacy mode where each secret is retrieved using its own process.

 The default path for providers is `/usr/local/lib/summon/`.
 If one provider is in that path, summon will use it.
 If multiple providers are in the path, you can specify which one to use with the `--provider` flag or the environment variable `SUMMON_PROVIDER`.
 If your providers are